cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 ## v1 to v1.1 migration proper

 The migration proper needs to execute the previous main function.
-You can encapsulate this knowledge in a function, that also makes more visible what is expected to take place:
+You can encapsulate this knowledge in a function, which also makes more visible what is expected to take place:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/player-info-migration/x/checkers/migrations/cv3/migration.go]
 package cv3